john-itcsolutions/cheirrs/README.md

 `juju deploy -n 2 postgresql --storage pgdata=lxd,100G postgresql`

-To allow access for administrative purposes from anywhere on your LAN:

-we first need to set up pgadmin4 for database development purposes.

-The pgadmin4 docker container is available from Docker hub with:

-`docker pull dpage/pgadmin4`

-followed by:

-NOTE: MUCH OF THE FOLLOWING CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-workers/0 and /1):

-1. `juju deploy ./pgadmin4 --to 7 --series  focal --force`

-2. `juju deploy ./smart-web --to 8 --series  focal --force`

-and:

-`juju expose smart-web`

-`juju expose pgadmin4`

-`juju add-relation smart-web easyrsa:client`

-`juju add-relation smart-web containerd`

-`juju add-relation pgadmin4 easyrsa:client`

-`juju add-relation pgadmin4 containerd`

-`juju config postgresql admin_addresses=127.0.0.1,0.0.0.0,<ip-addr-pgadmin4>`

-as well as installing docker-registry.

-see following:
 ________________________________________________________________

-## Build and deploy docker-registry from CanonicalLTD's repo:
+## Build and deploy docker-registry from Canonical LTD's repo:

-The above charms appear to be ready to work, however we are having trouble getting our NVIDIA driver to load, and this seems to be preventing the docker-registry charm itself from working (a separate Canonical Ltd charm, which needs to be installed in the dbase-bchains model by
+(a separate Canonical Ltd charm, which needs to be installed in the dbase-bchains model by:)

 `git clone https://github.com/CanonicalLtd/docker-registry-charm.git`